 Burns&Beyond (aka Burns and Beyond) is a festival of Scots music and culture celebrating national poet Robert Burns that takes place in the Assembly Rooms Festival Club.
-The live festival is returning after an absence of two years.

 Performances are at the Burns&Beyond Festival Club in the Assembly Rooms on George Street.